Itinerary: Krakow, Warsaw, Olsztyn, Gdansk

 Warsaw is essentially a post-war city with a meticulously reconstructed Old Town.
 The morning sightseeing tour includes the Royal Route and the Old Town with the Royal Castle, St John’s Cathedral, the Old Town Market Square and the Barbican.
 In the afternoon is planned an optional excursion to the Royal Lazienki Park with the Palace on the Water.The evening offers an optional Polish dinner at Restaurant Dawne Smaki.

-We continue through the well forested North Poland into the Masurian Lakeland, a myriad of postglacial lakes representing some of the most beautiful nature landscapes in the whole of Poland.
-The afternoon excursion of the Masurian Lakeland takes us to picture-postcard town of Mragowo, further to the beautiful Baroque church in Swieta Lipka and to the town of Gizycko, surrounded to all sides by the lakes.
-In the afternoon we check-in at the Hotel St. Bruno****, or similar..
+We continue through the well forested North Poland into the Masurian Lakeland, a myriad of postglacial lakes representing some of the most beautiful nature in the whole of Poland.
+The afternoon excursion of the Masurian Lakeland takes us to the town of Gizycko, surrounded to all sides by the lakes, further to the beautiful Baroque church in Swieta Lipka and to picture-postcard town Mragowo.
+Finally we reach Olsztyn where we check-in at Hotel Przystan****, or similar.

 DAY 7 (MONDAY): GDANSK